Reasoning Around Paradox with Grounded Deduction: Natural number arithmetic

 \com{

 }

 These rules operate similarly to the substitution rule for equality in \cref{sec:eq}, but permit substitution only if the argument $a$ is known to be zero or nonzero, respectively.

-The following more subtle inference rule finally allows us to reason in the reverse direction about \kcase statements.
+The following more-subtle inference rule finally allows us to reason in the reverse direction about \kcase statements.
 In particular, if it is known that a \kcase statement yields a object equal to some term $b$, then that result must have resulted from either the zero-case subterm or the nonzero-case subterm.

 \begin{footnotesize}

 \end{footnotesize}

 \later{ provide such a reverse-inference rule for if/then/else above}